Which AI Image Tool Generates the Most Realistic Images?

 🧠 Tests: Reflections, color grading, urban realism, crowd rendering.

 👀 Results: The Gemini image created the right vibe without any obvious issues.
 The “P” on the Panasonic sign looks strange in the ChatGPT image, and the unexpected symmetry of the people with umbrellas also creates a menacing vibe.
-The Midjourney and Substack images look cartoonish.
+The Midjourney images look like lower-quality but realistic photos.
+The Substack images look cartoonish.
 PS.
 If anyone can read Japanese, I’d love to know how accurate the signs are!

 Gemini Imagen 3